Vodafone shareholder e& will consider joint investments

 By Yousef Saba

-DUBAI, May 20 (Reuters) - UAE telecoms group e& ETISALAT.AD said on Friday it will consider joint investments with Vodafone VOD.L after buying a 9.8% stake in the British company last week, and is seeking to cooperate on procurement as well as research and development.
+DUBAI, May 20 (Reuters) - UAE conglomerate e& ETISALAT.AD said on Friday it will consider joint investments with Vodafone VOD.L after buying a 9.8% stake in the British company last week, and is seeking to cooperate on procurement as well as research and development.

 Hatem Dowidar, chief executive of the company formerly known as Etisalat, said he was confident in Vodafone's strategy, including streamlining the business and consolidation in Europe.